hopsoft/hopsoft.github.io/_posts/2012-08-17-why-software-is-hard.markdown

     <div class="bubble">
       <img src="/public/images/avatar_female.png" class="thumbnail left" />
       <div class="left">
-        This is great, but I need it to use all the numbers to produce the output.
+        This is great, but I need it to use <b>all</b> the numbers to produce the output.
       </div>
       <br class="clear" />
     </div>